akshu354/youtube-channel-tracker/README.md

 ## How to Run

 1. Clone the repository
-2. Navigate to the project folder
-3. Install dependencies
+2. Install dependencies: pip install -r requirements.txt
-4. Add your YouTube API key to the script
+3. Add your YouTube API key to the script
-5. Run the Python scripts from 'src/' (api.py -> data_fetching.py)
+4. Run the Python scripts: python src/api.py -> python src/data_fetching.py
-6. Check the generated CSV in 'data/'
+5. Check the generated CSV in 'data/'
-7. Import schema from `database/schema.sql` into MySQL
+6. Import schema from `database/schema.sql` into MySQL
-8. Open Power BI dashboard from `dashboard/pw_visuals.pbix`
+7. Open Power BI dashboard from `dashboard/pw_visuals.pbix`

 ## Future Improvements